-Thus, using advanced searching, browsing, and filtering enables a legal researcher to give the computers134 enough guidance to find what the researcher needs.
-Furthermore, the computers use their processing power to narrow in on the relevant results by examining complete data sets of American law.
-In essence, the entirety of the law is at a networked computer's disposal, and the trick for the researcher is finding a way to tell the network which specific source, of the millions that comprise the law, that the researcher needs.
+Thus, using advanced searching, browsing, and filtering enables a legal researcher to give the search engine enough guidance to find what the researcher needs.
+In essence, the entirety of the law is at the researcher's disposal, and the trick for the researcher is finding a way to tell the search engine which specific source, of the millions that comprise the law, that the researcher needs.
 Searching, browsing, and filtering all help to limit the universe of potential results to only those that are most relevant.